furplag/cogman/README.md

-# Cogman (CentOS 8)
+# Cogman
-scripts on startup, shutdown and initial settings to virtual machines, maybe useful for all poor man like me, but currently just only for me own .
+scripts on startup, shutdown and initial settings to virtual machines, maybe useful for
+all poor man like me, but currently just only for me own .

 ## Overview